-- Restricted in weight between 15-50 lbs (depends on the airline)
+- Restricted in weight between 15-50 lbs (depending on the airline)

-Most medium class and premium airlines (American Airlines, Delta, JetBlue, Air France, British Airways, and others) allow each passenger to bring one free carry-on on board the airplane, which has to be stored in the overhead compartments.
+Most medium-class and premium airlines (American Airlines, Delta, JetBlue, Air France, British Airways, and others) allow each passenger to bring one free carry-on on board the airplane, which you must store in the overhead compartments.
 Budget airlines (for example, Frontier, Spirit, Ryanair, and others) charge a 10-30$ carry-on fee to recoup some of their costs.

 - Large suitcases, trekking backpacks, sports equipment, and large duffel bags

 - Free for premium airlines, 20-60$ fee for budget and medium airlines

 - Needs to be under 62 linear inches (width + height + depth)

 Only premium airlines and business/first class tickets offer passengers to bring 1-2 free checked bags.
 For most airlines, the checked bag fee ranges between 20-60$ for the first bag.
 Then, it progressively gets higher with each additional bag.
 So, it makes sense to split checked baggage among different passengers.

 You can check in pretty much anything (large suitcases, trekking backpacks, golfing or camera equipment, bicycles, cardboard boxes, etc.) as long as the total dimensions don’t exceed 62 linear inches / 157 cm.
 The rules vary slightly between different airlines, but generally, the size limit is 62 linear inches for most of them.
 You can calculate linear inches by measuring the height, width, and depth of your bag.
 Then add it all together.